google/WebFundamentals/src/content/en/updates/2017/01/scrolling-intervention.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: We know that scrolling responsiveness is critical to the user's engagement with a website on mobile, yet touch event listeners often cause serious scrolling performance problems.
+description: Scrolling responsiveness is critical to the user's engagement with a website on mobile, yet touch event listeners often cause serious scrolling performance problems.
+Learn how we are helping users and developers to be fast by default.

 {# wf_updated_on: 2017-01-10 #}
 {# wf_published_on: 2017-01-10 #}
 {# wf_tags: intervention,chrome56 #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: We know that scrolling responsiveness is critical to the user's engagement with a website on mobile, yet touch event listeners often cause serious scrolling performance problems. #}
+{# wf_featured_snippet: Scrolling responsiveness is critical to the user's engagement with a website on mobile, yet touch event listeners often cause serious scrolling performance problems.
+Learn how we are helping users and developers to be fast by default. #}

 # Making touch scrolling fast by default {: .page-title }